 Process Simulation and Log Generation

-Gena is a simple tool that allows to generate event logs by executing process models.
+Gena is a simple tool that allows generating event logs by executing process models.
 It is useful in the testing and evaluation of process mining algorithms.
 Gena supports two important notations used in business process modelling and process mining: Petri nets and basic BPMN models.
 However, many improvements can be made in Gena to support more sophisticated simulation scenarios.
 Interns have an opportunity to join this project.

 Process Mining Using Neural Networks

-Process mining is a modern research discipline that aims at improving (mostly business) processes on the base of so-called event logs.
+Process mining is a modern research discipline that aims at improving (mostly business) processes on the basis of so-called event logs.
 The event logs are created by information system supporting processes (process-aware information systems, PAIS) as a technical by-product of their life.
 With that along, event logs are a source of valuable information about the real lifeline of processes.
 Thus, event logs can be used to extract process models (the discovery task), to check the real behaviour of a process against its prescribed model (the conformance checking task), and, ultimately, to improve processes (the process enhancement task).

 By now, there are a large number of algorithms, methods and techniques for extracting and analyzing process models.
 They are mostly based on pure algorithmic or mixed statistical approaches.
 However, only a very few works use neural networks-based approaches to process event data.
 For example, see .